 Void Pointer

-In C++, a void pointer is a special type of pointer that can point to any data type.
-Direct dereference is not possible with void pointers.
-Before they may be dereferenced, they must be converted into another pointer type thacpp tutorials to a specific data type.
+In C++, a void pointer serves as a unique pointer that can reference any data type.
+Direct dereferencing is not supported with void pointers.
+To access the data, they need to be casted into a pointer of a particular data type.

 Wild Pointer